yastn/yastn_benchmarks/README.md

 See, [TeNPy benchmarks](https://github.com/tenpy/tenpy_benchmarks) and [TeNPy and ITensor Comparisons]( https://itensor.github.io/ITensorBenchmarks.jl/dev/tenpy_itensor/index.html).

-Following the installation of [YASTN](https://github.com/yastn/yastn), and cloning of this repository, our benchmark script can be run as
+After installing [YASTN](https://github.com/yastn/yastn) and cloning this repository, our benchmark script can be run as
 ```
 python bench_dmrg.py
 ```
-with a few control options available from the command line, see
+A few control options are available from the command line
 ```
 python bench_dmrg.py --help
 ```